ilarne/CV/README.md

 ### Fast learner
 I have always picked up new knowledge quickly, both academically and with company processes.
 For example, at C Space I had mastered my day-to-day duties within a few weeks, and quickly moved on to a more advisory role in how the consultants could best manage their communities and account spending.

+During my CELTA course, within a few weeks I was teaching by myself, with no prior experience of having run a lesson before.

 At Makers Academy, I picked up agile work practices quickly despite no prior experience, and had perfected this by my final project with daily stand-ups, retros and a rigorously adhered to kanban board.
 After learning Ruby for most of the course, I picked up Javascript in less than a week, and on the first day of learning this new language I completed a task in a few hours that had taken me a weekend in Ruby just a few weeks prior.

 ### Wider business thinking